-Click "VISUALIZE SOLUTION" on the left of any challenge to view the visualizer.
+Click "VISUALIZE" on the upper right of any challenge to view the visualizer.
 This is a beloved feature by many in our community, as it allows you to step through a simple input with an algorithm.

 Note: Not all problems include this yet!